Chittering suburb profile

 Chittering property market performance

-Chittering’s property market has experienced a significant surge in house values over the past 12 months, with an impressive increase of 71.7%.
-Despite this growth, the current median house price remains at $0, indicating a unique market situation.
+Chittering’s property market has experienced a remarkable surge in house values over the past 12 months, with an increase of 255.7%.
+Despite this significant growth, the current median house price remains at $0, indicating potential data anomalies or unique market conditions.
 No units have been sold or experienced value changes, maintaining a median unit price of $0.

-Sales activity has been minimal, with only 4 houses sold in the past 12 months.
-However, houses are moving quickly, with a median time on market of just 23 days, suggesting strong demand for the limited available properties.
-The unit market remains inactive, with no sales recorded.
+In terms of sales activity, 6 houses have been sold in the past 12 months, with a median time on market of just 25 days, suggesting strong demand and quick sales.
+The unit market remains inactive with no sales recorded.

-The rental market in Chittering has shown no movement over the last 12 months, with both house and unit rents remaining unchanged at $0.
-This indicates a lack of rental activity or available data in the area.
+The rental market in Chittering has shown no movement, with both house and unit rents unchanged over the last 12 months, reflecting a stagnant rental environment.

 | Houses | Units | |